delaneyj/datastar/site/static/md/guide/going_deeper.md

 ```

 Every request is sent with a `{datastar: *}` object that includes all existing signals (except for local signals whose keys begin with an underscore).
 This allows frontend state to be shared with the backend, and for the backend to “drive the frontend” (control its state and behavior dynamically).

+## Embracing Simplicity

+At only 12 KiB, Datastar is smaller than Alpine.js and htmx, yet it provides the functionality of both libraries combined.
+The package size is not _just_ a vanity metric.
+By embracing simplicity, and building on first principles, everything becomes cleaner and leaner.

+But don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.

+Datastar is both a core library (4 KiB) and a “batteries included” framework (12 KiB), allowing you to create [custom bundles](/bundler) and write your own plugins!

 ## Hypermedia First